pmogollons/grapher-nova/docs/named_queries.md

 ## Behind the scenes

-When we are dealing with a static query (non-reactive), we make a call to the method that has been created when we did `query.expose()`, params get checked, the firewall gets applied and returns the result from the query.
+When fetching a query , we make a call to the method that has been created when we did `query.expose()`, params get checked, the firewall gets applied and returns the result from the query.

 The method and publication names we create are: `named_query_${queryName}`, and as argument they accept the `params` object.